danilop/yas3fs/README.md

     It works on Linux and Mac OS X.
     For maximum speed all data read from S3 is cached locally on the node, in memory or on disk, depending of the file size.
     Parallel multi-part downloads are used if there are reads in the middle of the file (e.g. for streaming).
+    Parallel multi-part uploads are used for files larger than a specified size.
     With buffering enabled (the default) files can be accessed during the download from S3 (e.g. for streaming).
     It can be used on more than one node to create a "shared" file system (i.e. a yas3fs "cluster").
     SNS notifications are used to update other nodes in the cluster that something has changed on S3 and they need to invalidate their cache.